 Standard Disclaimers Apply

 The sky wept fiercely, drowning the world with its numerous tears.
-Its cold atmosphere brought about the gloomy feeling of detachment, of loneliness.
+The cold atmosphere brought about the gloomy feeling of detachment, of loneliness.
 A flash of lightening graced the sky for a quick moment, providing light to the surroundings temporarily.
 Soon enough, the loud sound of thunder, rumbling from a distance, followed.

 Plastering an arrogant smirk, he turned away from the window, the only line dividing him from the turbulent outdoors.